iclass-cc/iclass-cc.github.io/about.md

 After you have a certain foundation in English, you can use English as a medium to try to learn all kinds of new knowledge.

-Hope you can fall in love with learning.
+Hope you will love the classroom online.

-The real classroom is often not in the classroom, not in the school, it is in your love to learn.
+The real classroom is often not in the classroom, not in the school, but in your heart that loves to learn.